 COMPENSATION AND EXPENSES

 All fellowship positions are unpaid.
-Fellows will receive a monthly housing reimbursement from Plant With Purpose, but additional expenses are to be covered by the fellow.
+The cost of housing is fully covered by Plant With Purpose, but additional expenses are to be covered by the fellow.
 Plant With Purpose can provide fundraising materials if the fellow chooses to fundraise through his/her church or individual supporters.
 Supporters will receive a tax-deductible receipt from Plant With Purpose for any donations made to support the fellowship.

 The following costs are generally incurred and required for fellows to cover financially during their 10-12 month assignment.